-Microsoft’s Xbox One didn’t have the greatest launch – it was overpriced thanks to the ‘requirement’ of the Kinect (which has since been completely discontinued) and the requirement of an internet connection to function pushed many to Sony’s PS4.
+Microsoft’s Xbox One didn’t have the greatest launch – it was overpriced thanks to the joint requirements of the Kinect (which has since been completely discontinued) and an internet connection to function pushed many to Sony’s PS4.
 The console has improved substantially since launch, both in terms of features and pricing, and the introduction of the high-end Xbox One X has grabbed the interest of many.

 So, how can Microsoft top that?
 Here, we take a look at early Xbox Two release date rumours and speculate on what could be featured.

 When is the Xbox Two release date?

 The million-dollar question is, when can we expect to see the Xbox Two?
 While the recent release of the Xbox One X suggests that we’ll have a few years to wait, that may not be the case.
 In fact, Ubisoft CEO Yves Guillemot recently predicted that the PS5 and Xbox Two could be released in 2019.

 The prediction was made during an investors' call, although the CEO stressed that the statement was nothing more than the company’s prediction, and there’s no evidence – confidential or otherwise – to back up the claim.

 While that may sound disappointing, it’s worth noting that renowned American game analyst Michael Pachter revealed back in 2017 that he thinks the next-gen consoles will be on the market in 2019.
 Windows Central’s Jez Corden also revealed that the console is already being designed, and even has a codename (although that is yet to be revealed).